ArieArya/PretrainedCNN/README.md

 <img src='/concrete_data/test/positive/19751.jpg' width="60%">
 <img src='/concrete_data/test/negative/19751.jpg' width="60%">

 The neural networks are trained with over 40,000 concrete images, and achieves a binary classification test accuracy of 100% and 99.8% for the Resnet50 and VGG16 respectively.
+Note as the image file sizes are large, only a small sample of images for the training, test, and validation sets are provided here.